Address: Pangbourne, Reading, Berkshire, RG8 8LA

 Email: [email protected]

-School Visits: Guided tours by sixth form students and meetings with the headmaster are available by request through the Registrar.
+School Visits: Virtual Open Day: www.pangbourne.com/virtual-open-day.
+Open Weekends (Covid-19 restrictions permitting), Headmasters Breakfasts.
+Meetings with the headmaster are available by request through the Registrar.

-In Forms 1, 2 and 3 Pangbourne offers a broad curriculum that reflects the national curriculum.
-Forms 4 and 5 study GCSE subjects and the sixth form take A-level subjects.
+In forms one, two and three Pangbourne offers a broad curriculum that reflects the national curriculum.
+Forms four and five study GCSE subjects and the sixth-form take A-level subjects.

 Games & The Arts